-- Strip Cut – The least secure shredding method that is used by most small home and office shredders cuts documents into parallel strips that, even on the narrow end of the scale, can be put back together quite easily.
+- Strip Cut – This is the least secure shredding method. and it’s used by most small home and office shredders.
+This cuts documents into parallel strips that.
+However, even on the narrow end of the scale, they can be put back together quite easily.

-Pierce and Tear Shredding Provides More Just Premium Protection
+Pierce and Tear Shredding Provide More Premium Protection

-While the pierce and tear method of shredding commonly found in mobile shred trucks is highly secure, that is not the only benefit.
+While the pierce and tear method of shredding commonly found in mobile shred trucks is highly secure, this is not the only security benefit: